Katya-AI-Systems-LLC/metr-mobile/docs/CODEMAGIC_SETUP.md

 1. Go to App Settings → iOS → Signing
 2. Choose "Automatic" or "Manual" signing
-3. For automatic signing, provide your App Store Connect API key
+3. For automatic signing:
+   - Configure App Store Connect integration (see iOS Signing section above)
+   - The workflow will use the integration for signing and publishing
 4. For manual signing, upload your certificates and provisioning profiles

+**Important**: The `ios-release` workflow requires the App Store Connect integration to be configured in Codemagic UI (Settings → Integrations → App Store Connect) with the name `codemagic_ios`.

 ## Workflows